 University of Houston

-The Military Families Study is a research study funded by the Department of Defense's U.S. Army Medical Research and Material Command.
+The Military Families Project (Family Separation Study) is a research study funded by the Department of Defense's U.S. Army Medical Research and Material Command.
 This is a multi-site study being conducted by the University of Houston, University of Central Florida, and University of Hawaii.
 The study examines the effects of deployment stress on military families, focusing specifically on the children and non-deployed spouses of service members.
 The study is also examining the effects of separation in 2 civilian family groups experiencing separation: recently divorced or separated families, families with a parent who travels for work for long periods of time.
 The University of Houston site is run by the Sleep and Anxiety Center of Houston, which conducts the study on the University of Houston campus or in participants' homes (depending on location).

-This study examines how military deployment affects children (ages 7 to 17 years) and non-deployed spouses using biological and psychological measures of stress, clinical interviews, and assessments of family, social, and academic functioning.
+This study examines how family separation affects children (ages 7 to 17 years) and spouses using biological and psychological measures of stress, clinical interviews, and assessments of family, social, and academic functioning.

 This research has three specific aims:

-(1) To compare psychological symptoms, stressful behaviors and functional impairment among children of deployment parents, children on non-deployed parents, divorced/separated parents, and two parent families.
+(1) To compare psychological symptoms, stressful behaviors and functional impairment among children of deployment parents, children on non-deployed parents, divorced/separated parents, parents traveling for work, and two parent families.

-(2) To compare parental psychology stress and parenting stress in these same four groups.
+(2) To compare parental psychology stress and parenting stress in these same five groups.

 (3) To determine the relationship between parental emotional stress/distress and children's response to stress.